Feeder (band): Side By Side and Generation Freakshow (2011–2012)

 Generation Freakshow was released on 23 April 2012.
 The critical response was mixed.
 BBC Music praised the album, while Drowned in Sound, despite negative reviews in the past, credited Feeder for creating another strong addition to their back catalogue.
-The album, which was released to coincide with a week-long tour, improved upon the respectable commercial response of Renegades by charting at No. 13, which increased the band's UK album charts span to fifteen years, while selling 7,338 units in the same week.
+The album, which was released to coincide with a week-long tour, improved upon the response of Renegades by charting at No. 13, which increased the band's UK album charts span to fifteen years, while selling 7,338 units in the same week.
 In Japan, Generation Freakshow improved upon the chart position of Renegades, when it entered at No. 57 and became their most successful studio album in almost four years.
+Retrospectively, this album alongside Renegades, has been seen as a commercial failure.

 The week after the album's release, "Children of the Sun" was released as the album's second single.
 It did not chart.
 The album's title track was due to be a single, but was later pulled despite promotional CDs already being pressed and sent to radio.
-"Idaho" became the third single from the album, released on 27 August.
+"Idaho" became the third and final single from the album, released on 27 August.
 Like "Children of the Sun", it also failed to chart.

-The band continued their year with a main stage appearance at the Isle of Wright Festival, opening the event.
-This was then followed by a first appearance in four years at the Reading Festival, although in their lowest position since their 1996 debut, headlining the fourth stage.
-Their appearance at the T in the Park festival that year was later cancelled, due to a band illness.
-The band played at Hyde Park in August as part of a series of concerts to celebrate the 2012 Summer Olympics, which was preceded by an appearance at Lusty Glaze in Newquay, alongside performances in Wales and Ireland, with the video shoot for "Idaho" in between.

-In November, Feeder played five UK dates, starting at the O2 Academy Glasgow.
-Promoting the tour, Nicholas told the website Mancunian Matters that Feeder would take a break next year, playing no shows.
-He did however mention the possibility of a follow-up album along with possible side projects.
-He confirmed this onstage at the last show of the tour, at Brixton Academy.
-Although 2013 was their first full year since their time away was announced, Feeder played one show, a private event at Reading University, but the break was extended for an additional year.
+The band later announced a tour to complete their year, which would end at the Brixton Academy.
+It was at this Brixton show on 23 November 2012, Nicholas repeated on stage a statement he made months prior to the tour, being that the band were going to go away for a while and work on outside projects, which caused many to speculate that the band were going to split up later down the line.
+The commercial failure of the album was a contributing factor to the decision to take a break, before releasing their comeback album in 2016.

+Despite the break, Feeder would between 2013 and 2015 play one gig, which was in 2013 at Reading University, but was a private event and thus not recorded as an official show.
+Soon later before Nicholas worked on his solo album, Hirose worked with Dusty Mellow Gold which was a collaboration project in Japan, while the then touring part of the band saw keyboard player Dean Deavall work with Bill Bailey in his live band, while drummer Damon Wilson concentrated full time with The Temperance Movement, before in 2016 quitting the music industry to spend more time with his family.
+The week before Nicholas played his first solo show, he announced that "Feeder's heart still beats strong".

+The Brixton show would also mark the last ever appearance of drummer Damon Wilson with Feeder, parting ways with the band in 2013.